Report suspicious email: If you receive spam, phishing, or even an email that seems 'off', forward it to phishreport@ufv.ca.

 Learn more about the junk items folder >

-When you receive an email from outside of UFV, you will see [EXTERNAL] in the subject line and a yellow caution footer at the end of the email.
-This indicates that the email is not from a UFV account or UFV system, so if it claims to be, take caution.
-If you see this tag, remember to check the authenticity of the message before clicking on links, opening any attachments, or responding.
+- [EXTERNAL] email tag: When you receive an email from outside of UFV, you will see [EXTERNAL] in the subject line and a yellow caution footer at the end of the email.
+This means that the email is not from a UFV account or UFV system, so if it claims to be, take caution.

 External resources